Composably secure device-independent encryption with certified deletion: Composable security definition for ECD

-Given two resources $\clF$ and $\clF'$, a \emph{distinguisher} is a system that interacts with the interfaces of these resources, and then produces a single bit $G$ (which can be interpreted as a guess of which resource it is interacting with).
+Finally, we shall require the concept of \emph{distinguishers}.
+Given two resources $\clF$ and $\clF'$, a distinguisher is a system that interacts with the interfaces of these resources, and then produces a single bit $G$ (which can be interpreted as a guess of which resource it is interacting with).
 For a given distinguisher, let $\sfP_{G|\clF}$ be the probability distribution it produces on $G$ when supplied with $\clF$, and analogously for $\clF'$.
 Its \emph{distinguishing advantage} $\lambda$ between these two resources is defined to be

+The main way we shall make use of this concept is as a method to formalize how ``close'' two resources are to each other --- if the distinguishing advantage between the two resources is small for any possible distinguisher, it seems reasonable to say these resources are ``close''.
+This notion of closeness also has important operational implications, as we shall explain later in Section~\ref{sec:operational}.